 The three strongest types of trademarks are suggestive trademarks, arbitrary trademarks, and fanciful trademarks.
 Descriptive, merely descriptive, and generic words are weaker or unprotectable types of trademarks.

-When creating a business, product, or service choosing a name is a very important decision.
-You must considering not just the marketing impact of the name but also the potential legal impact.
+When creating a business, choosing a name as a trademark is a very important decision.
+You must consider not just the marketing impact of the name but also the potential legal impact.
 While trademarks that describe the goods or services can help from a marketing perspective, from a legal perspective the best trademarks are those that have no relation to the goods or services at issue.
 Even better, the strongest possible trademark is a word that does not even currently exist which was the case with Exxon and Kodak.